Three Shades of Gold

 "At some point during his Vogue shoot, Steven Klein asked me if they could put the tiger in the house.
 And I was like, 'Go ahead, but be ready to shoot if it starts tearing everything up.
 I want that picture.'"

-Robert Stone is a character and one of the most unconventional living artists-turned-architects one can meet today.
-His projects have been on the cover of Architectural Digest, have been named among the 25 most beautiful houses in the world, have been part of countless international fashion spreads, and the crème de la crème of designers like Cavalli and Dior — and most recently Anthony Vaccarello with Saint Laurent SS17 muse Travis Scott — have produced their campaigns in his constructions.
+Robert Stone is a character and one of the most unconventional living artists-turned-architects today.
+His projects have been on the cover of Architectural Digest, have been named among the 25 most beautiful houses in the world, have been part of countless international fashion spreads.
+The crème de la crème of designers like Cavalli and Dior — and most recently Anthony Vaccarello with Saint Laurent SS17 muse Travis Scott — have produced their campaigns in his constructions.

 We sat down with Stone in his Los Angeles atelier and spent a night at his famed houses Acido Dorado and Rosa Muerta in the California desert.
 We continued the conversation over a period of 12 months.
 The complete interview will be in the print issue of The Unseasonal.